msawczyn/EFDesigner/docs/Properties.md

 ```

 ```
-public foo: int
+public foo!: int
 ```

-Let's make foo a Nullable&lt;Int64&gt; and have its setter inaccessible by outside code:
+Let's make foo a `Nullable<Int64>` and have its setter inaccessible by outside code:

 ```
 protected long? foo